QuarkNerd/blog/mjose/_posts/2014-11-14-d3_chartcomponents_rsi.md

 author: mjose
 title: An RSI component for D3 charts
 title-short: "An RSI component for D3 charts"
-summary: An RSI (Relative Strength Index) D3 component which can be added to a D3 chart and is based on Tom Simmons OHLC chart.
+summary: An RSI (Relative Strength Index) D3 component which can be added to a D3 chart.
+In the blog I've also tried to explain a little bit about RSI and it's uses in calculating risk when trading markets.
 tags:
   - d3
+  - RSI
+  - charts
+  - risk
 categories:
   - mjose
 layout: default_post